k3it/CFCwebsite/README.md

 ## Optimize images

-There's a built in image optimizer for creating the smallest image sizes possible
+There's a built-in image optimizer for creating the smallest image sizes possible

 _note, you may need to install additional libraries for png and jpeg on your computer_